 When her home renovation project went over budget, Carrie Wiley of New York City found herself with about $18,000 in unexpected credit card debt.
 With high-interest rates on the credit cards, she was paying about $400 a month in interest alone.

-“When I realized how much of my monthly payments were going strictly towards interest, I realized I needed to change something so that I could pay off the debt faster,” says Wiley, 35, a finance writer for The Simple Dollar.
+“When I realized how much of my monthly payments were going strictly towards interest, I realized I needed to change something so that I could pay off the debt faster,” says Wiley.

 She decided to open two new credit cards that would offer her a period of no interest on account balances that were transferred to the cards.
 Credit card companies often run these promotional rates in order to attract new customers.
 The company will offer low- or no-interest lending on balance transfers for a set length of time, usually between nine and 18 months.